juanshishido/git-fundamentals/0-1_introduction.md

 How might you solve this problem?

-1. Maybe you are using sequentially numbered directories
+1. Maybe you are using sequentially numbered directories.
-2. Maybe you are using track-changes
+2. Maybe you are using track-changes.
-3. Maybe you are using Google Docs
+3. Maybe you are using Google Docs.

 ## What is the problem with each of these approaches?